alauri/Aiven-web-monitor/README.md

 This project is a web monitor developed by using Aiven's services.

-It checks the availability of a list of web sites specified within the file *sources.ini* and tries to extract the data of a scecific tag from their contents; if found, the data are published to an Aiven Kafka topic by a producer and read by a consumer that also stores them onto an Aiven Postgres instance.
+It checks the availability of a list of web sites specified within the file *sources.ini* and tries to extract the data of a specific tag from their contents; if found, the data are published to an Aiven Kafka topic by a producer and read by a consumer that also stores them onto an Aiven Postgres instance.